Signed in as:

 Fatmata has been Library Administrator of Makeni Hospital Library since March 2013.

 The library is based at Makeni Government Hospital, Makama.

 Fatmata has trained three other AHL library administrators (past and present) in the AHL system of borrowing and record-keeping

-Alongside his work as Library Administrator, Alex is undertaking a Higher National Diploma in Logistics and Procurement.
+Alongside his work as Library Administrator, Alex completed a Higher National Diploma in Logistics and Procurement, and most recently a BSc.

 Alex also provides peer-support in Kenema.

 Joel is the first AHL Library Administrator at Kenema Government Hospital.
 Kenema Hospital Library opened to members in July 2018.